Organizational AI Readiness Guide

 What Is AI Readiness?

-Organizations with strong AI readiness typically have clear governance policies, trained employees, defined use cases, and leadership support for responsible AI adoption.
+Organizations with strong AI readiness typically have clear governance policies, trained employees, defined use cases, leadership support, and a practical path from evaluation into structured rollout.

 AI Readiness in 60 Seconds